-a.
+b.
 Each centrifugal compressor affected facility, which is a single centrifugal compressor using wet seals that is located between the wellhead and the point of custody transfer to the natural gas transmission and storage segment.
 For the purposes of this subpart, your centrifugal compressor is considered to have commenced construction on the date the compressor is installed (excluding relocation) at the facility.
 A centrifugal compressor located at a well site, or an adjacent well site and servicing more than one well site, is not an affected facility under this subpart.

-There are no centrifugal compressors at the Canton North Compressor Station.
+There are no centrifugal compressors at the Mountain Compressor Station.
 Therefore, all requirements regarding centrifugal compressors under 40 CFR 60 Subpart OOOO would not apply.

-b.
+c.
 Each reciprocating compressor affected facility, which is a single reciprocating compressor located between the wellhead and the point of custody transfer to the natural gas transmission and storage segment.
 For the purposes of this subpart, your reciprocating compressor is considered to have commenced construction on the date the compressor is installed (excluding relocation) at the facility.
 A reciprocating compressor located at a well site, or an adjacent well site and servicing more than one well site, is not an affected facility under this subpart.

-There are reciprocating internal combustion engines located at the Canton North Compressor Station that were constructed after August 23, 2011.
+There are reciprocating internal combustion engines (C-100 - C-1100) located at the Mountain Compressor Station that were constructed after August 23, 2011 and on or before September 18, 2015.
 Therefore, the requirements regarding reciprocating compressors under 40 CFR 60 Subpart OOOO will apply.
 Antero will be required to perform the following:

-Replace the reciprocating compressor rod packing at least every 26,000 hours of operation or 36 months or installation of a rod packing emissions collection system..
+Replace the reciprocating compressor rod packing at least every 26,000 hours of operation or 36 months or installation of a rod packing emissions collection system.